franc6/ics_calendar/README.md

 # ics_calendar
 Provides an ICS (icalendar) calendar platform for Home Assistant

 > **NOTE**: This calendar platform is intended for use with simple hosting of ICS files.
-If your server support CalDAV, please use the caldav platform instead.
+If your server supports CalDAV, please use the caldav platform instead.
 This one might work, but probably not well.

 [![License](https://img.shields.io/github/license/franc6/ics_calendar.svg?style=for-the-badge)](LICENSE)
 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)